Lillian1070/showcase_sql_2/README.md

 To create the result table with department name, employee name, and top 3 unique salaries in each department, I need to find out the following info:

-* Ranking of unique salaries in each group (see temp table `T`)
+* Ranking of unique salaries in each group (see temp ranking table `T`)
-* Merging department name into the Employee table by using department ID (see step 3)
+* Merging department name into the temp ranking table by using department ID (see step 3)

 ### Step 2: Create a Temporary Table `T` to Rank Unique Salaries Using `DENSE_RANK()`